 - stay indoors and avoid contact with other people as you would with the flu.
 Read our student self-isolation guidance if you are affected and live on-site as much of the advice is applicable to all residents of St John’s.

-- Do not visit the Health Centre in person, contact the College Nurse via the reporting form below.
+- Do not visit the Health & Wellbeing Centre in person, contact the Lead Clinical Nurse via the reporting form below.

 Complete all of the applicable sections of the relevant reporting form below with as much information as possible.

 Please note, information may be shared if it is felt appropriate but it will be handled sensitively and proportionately.
 We are collecting this data to track the coronavirus risk to the College members and we will keep the data for 12 months or until it is no longer needed.

 Health & Wellbeing Centre